jouniverse/rainman/README.md

 ## Data Sources

 **NOAA** (National Oceanic and Atmospheric Administration) provides the weather<sup>2</sup> and climate<sup>3</sup> data for the app.
 The APIs are free US government services.
 The weather data is updated every hour.
-Radar imagery as well as GeoColor CONUS view are updated more frequently.
+Radar imagery as well as satellite imagery, like the GeoColor CONUS<sup>4</sup> view are updated more frequently.
 Climate data is from the last 10 years, if available.

 ## UI